DoveHunting.Org

 The Mourning Dove Egg Cycle: A Step-by-Step Breakdown

 Mourning doves (Zenaida macroura) have a reputation for their sad cooing sounds.
 They breed a lot in North America.
 When is their breeding season?
 Mostly, it’s during spring and summer.
 Why then?
 Because of the warm weather and lots of food.
 But, it’s not always the same time.
 It changes a bit, depending on where they live.
 Like, mourning doves living down south might start breeding before those up north.
-What else could change the start of their breeding season?
+What else could change the start of this season?
 Well, stuff like the weather and how much food there is.

 Once breeding commences, the female mourning dove lays a clutch of eggs.
 Here’s a closer look at each stage of the mourning dove egg cycle: